fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ```

 The component gets access to the functions _setLeft_ and _setRight_ that it can use to update the two pieces of state.
+The component gets access to the functions _setLeft_ and _setRight_ that it can use to update the two pieces of state.
 The component's state or a piece of its state can be of any type.
 We could implement the same functionality by saving the click count of both the <i>left</i> and <i>right</i> buttons into a single object:

 ```js